Higher-order topological corner states and edge states in grid-like frames: Topological kagome grid-like frames

 However, Eq.~\eqref{eq5_36add1} does not necessarily satisfy the condition~\eqref{eq5_25} and thus requires additional discussions.
-(From the calculations in the next section, we find that the edge-state frequency solutions to Eq.~\eqref{eq5_36add1} are also frequency solutions for the bulk states corresponding to $\lambda_3^\Gamma=\lambda_3^\mathrm{K}=0$.
-This indicates the existence of an entire bulk band (i.e., a flat band) at each of such frequencies, appearing in Fig.~\ref{Fig_5_4}(b) as the intersections of coincident black solid and purple dashed curves with the horizontal axis.)
-When $t_1+t_2>0$, Eq.~\eqref{eq5_36add1} is produced from Eq.~\eqref{eq5_29add} by taking the negative sign, so the solutions to Eq.~\eqref{eq5_36add1} in Fig.~\ref{Fig_5_4}(a) are the intersections of the lower-half orange curves and the axis $\lambda=0$; when $t_1+t_2<0$, Eq.~\eqref{eq5_36add1} corresponds to Eq.~\eqref{eq5_29add} with a positive sign, and thus the solutions to Eq.~\eqref{eq5_36add1} in Fig.~\ref{Fig_5_4}(a) are the intersections of the upper-half orange curves and the axis $\lambda=0$.
-These solutions may or may not be within the range given by the condition~\eqref{eq5_25} (i.e., may or may not lie at endpoints of the yellow line segments in Fig.~\ref{Fig_5_4}(a)), depending on whether $\lvert t_1\rvert > \lvert t_2\rvert$ or $\lvert t_1\rvert < \lvert t_2\rvert$.
-We identify $\beta$ which satisfy Eq.~\eqref{eq5_36add1} but lie outside the yellow line segments with yellow stars in Fig.~\ref{Fig_5_4}(a).
-Equation~\eqref{eq5_36add1} is precisely the condition \eqref{eq5_25add} given at the beginning of this section.
-It is noted that the solutions to Eq.~\eqref{eq5_36add1} render both the numerator and denominator of Eq.~\eqref{eq5_31} zero; formally, Eq.~\eqref{eq5_31add} holds for whatever value of $r$.
+From the calculations in the next subsection, we find that the solutions to Eq.~\eqref{eq5_36add1} for the edge-state frequency are also solutions for the frequency of the bulk states corresponding to $\lambda_3^\Gamma=\lambda_3^\mathrm{K}=0$.
+This indicates the existence of an entire bulk band (i.e., a flat band) at each of such frequencies, appearing in Fig.~\ref{Figure_11}(b) as the intersections of coincident black solid and purple dashed curves with the horizontal axis.
+When $t_1+t_2>0$, Eq.~\eqref{eq5_36add1} is produced from Eq.~\eqref{eq5_29add} by taking the negative sign, so the solutions to Eq.~\eqref{eq5_36add1} in Fig.~\ref{Figure_11}(a) are the intersections of the lower-half orange curves and the axis $\lambda=0$; when $t_1+t_2<0$, Eq.~\eqref{eq5_36add1} corresponds to Eq.~\eqref{eq5_29add} with a positive sign, and thus the solutions to Eq.~\eqref{eq5_36add1} in Fig.~\ref{Figure_11}(a) are the intersections of the upper-half orange curves and the axis $\lambda=0$.
+These solutions may or may not be within the range given by the condition~\eqref{eq5_25} (i.e., may or may not lie at endpoints of the yellow line segments in Fig.~\ref{Figure_11}(a)), depending on whether $\lvert t_1\rvert > \lvert t_2\rvert$ or $\lvert t_1\rvert < \lvert t_2\rvert$.
+We identify $\beta$ which satisfy Eq.~\eqref{eq5_36add1} but lie outside the yellow line segments with yellow stars in Fig.~\ref{Figure_11}(a).
+Equation~\eqref{eq5_36add1} is precisely the condition \eqref{eq5_25add} given at the beginning of this subsection.
+It is noted that the solutions to Eq.~\eqref{eq5_36add1} render both the numerator and denominator of Eq.~\eqref{eq5_31} zero; formally, Eq.~\eqref{eq5_31add} holds for any value of $r$.
 In fact, at the solutions $\beta$ to Eq.~\eqref{eq5_36add1}, edge states and bulk states coexist.